freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/metric-imperial-converter.md

 - `convertHandler` should correctly read a fractional input with a decimal.
 - `convertHandler` should correctly return an error on a double-fraction (i.e. `3/2/3`).
 - `convertHandler` should correctly return an error on no numerical input.
+- `convertHandler` should correctly read each valid input unit.
+- `convertHandler` should correctly return an error for an invalid input unit.
-- `convertHandler` should correctly return the converted unit for each valid input unit.
+- `convertHandler` should return the correct return unit for each valid input unit.
 - `convertHandler` should correctly return the spelled-out string unit for each valid input unit.
 - `convertHandler` should correctly convert `gal` to `L`.
 - `convertHandler` should correctly convert `L` to `gal`.